dan-v/rattlesnakeos-stack/README.md

 ...
 ```

+To see full list of options you can run `rattlesnakeos-stack deploy -h`.
+These flags can also be set as config values in the config file.

 #### Advanced Examples
-Here is an example of a more advanced config file that: disables chromium build, specifies a custom configuration repo, and uses a much larger c5.24xlarge instance type.
+Here is an example of a more advanced config file that: disables chromium build (warning: if you do this - you should provide your own up to date webview), disables scheduled monthly builds, specifies a custom configuration repo (more on that in customization section), and uses a much larger c5.24xlarge instance type.
 ```toml
 chromium-build-disabled = true
 chromium-version = ""